AguaClara/Dissolved-Organic-Matter/README.md

 Welcome to the Github page for the AguaClara Cornell Dissolved Organic Matter Team!

 ## Research Advisor:
-Zachary Kwon (zk49)
+Zach Marshall <zdm6@cornell.edu>

 ## Subteam Lead:
-Henry Lin (hl777)
+Johan DeMessie <jd2294@cornell.edu>

 ## Team Members:
-Rachel Lai (rml267)

-Johan DeMessie (jd2294)

-Ryan Moradei (rtm83)

-Noyonima Masud (nsm89)
+Noyonima Masud <nsm89@cornell.edu>
+Sarvesh Prabhu <sp2572@cornell.edu>
+Chloe Tseng <ct685@cornell.edu>

 ## Semester Goals:
-The goal of the Dissolved Organic Matter subteam is to determine the optimal dosages for clay and/or activated carbon to remove humic acid (a form of dissolved organic matter) from influent water with low turbidity.
-The team performs experiments by varying clay and/or activated carbon mass flow rates with ProCoDA to determine optimal dosages for each and test which is the better alternative for removing DOM from drinking water.
+The goal of the Dissolved Organic Matter subteam is to develop treatment methods, build & prototype sensors, and mathematically model treatment dynamics for optimizing dissolved organic matter removal.
+The key treatment methods we are looking into are comparing the performance of Clay, Activated Carbon, and/or Bio-Adsorbent pretreatment stages to be used before the addition of Poly Aluminum Chloride (PACl) Coagulant to remove humic acid (a form of dissolved organic matter) from drinking water.
+The team conducts central composite design tests on dozens of different combinations to Clay/Activated Carbon/Bio-Adsorbent, PACL, and Humic Acid concentrations to better understand the relationship between all three reactants.
+By building Conductivity and Dielectric spectroscopy sensors we can extract data from our system and improve our understanding of DOM removal.
+Ultimately, this lets us build mathematical models of DOM treatment dynamics that in conjunction with Computational Fluid Dynamics Simulations let us simulate the implementation of different combinations of all 3 reactants and model treatment efficiency and costs on a larger system scale- simulating the performance of treatment methods in developing countries and help tailor AguaClara's implemented treatment methods to each communities needs.

 ## Reports and Presentations